EthanHaque/cat_image_separator/README.md

 <br>
 <br>
-Tensorflow 2.0 and numpy are the only dependencies you might have to install that don't come standard with a python distro (i.e. argparse, os, and shutil).
+Tensorflow 2.0 and numpy are the only dependencies you might have to install that don't come standard with a python distro (However, there are three more dependencies: argparse, os, and shutil).
 ## How to Use it
 If you are using Anaconda, activate your conda environment that contains tensorflow and numpy.
-Otherwise, navigate to the directory that contains the main.py file and run
+Navigate to the directory that contains the main.py file and run
 <br>
 - `python main.py -h` to see a list of the available functionality.